 Italy has a few pockets of cultural melting spots like Friuli-Venezia Giulia.
 This northeastern corner borders Austria and Slovenia, resulting in a mash-up of cultures between multiple countries.

-Similarly, Trentino Alto-Adige used to be part of Austria-Hungary, and here it’s not uncommon to encounter German speakers.
-It’s an interesting pocket with adorable Alpine villages in Italy’s most famous mountain ranges, the Dolomites and Alps.
+Similarly, Trentino Alto-Adige used to be part of Austria-Hungary, and it’s not uncommon to encounter German speakers here.
+It’s an exciting pocket with adorable Alpine villages in Italy’s most famous Dolomites and Alps mountain ranges.

 Get Help Deciding Where To Travel In Italy